yj7082126/musubi-tuner/docs/wan.md

 `--trim_tail_frames` can be used to trim the tail frames when saving.
 The default is 0.

+`--cfg_skip_mode` specifies the mode for skipping CFG in different steps.
+The default is `none` (all steps).`--cfg_apply_ratio` specifies the ratio of steps where CFG is applied.
+See below for details.

 Other options are same as `hv_generate_video.py` (some options are not supported, please check the help).

 <details>